opencomputeproject/Time-Appliance-Project/DC-PTP-Profile/README.md

 Table 3.
 Maximum absolute time error budget

-The maximum error introduced by a TC due to free-run accuracy and residence time is (0.1  10-3 s)(10-4) = 10-8 s = 10 ns.
+The maximum error introduced by a TC due to free-run accuracy and residence time is (0.1 x 10-3 s)(10-4) = 10-8 s = 10 ns.
 A TC will also introduce errors of 8 ns due to timestamp granularity and 8 ns due to timestamp generation.
 These errors will be added at both ingress and egress, for a total of 32 ns.
 The total error introduced by a TC in going from ingress to egress is therefore 42 ns.

 The errors due to timestamp granularity and timestamp generation are also introduced at the GM egress and the OC ingress.
 These errors will add 16 ns, for a total of 32 ns.